emdant/wasp/README.md

 # Wasp
-Wasp is an asynchronous concurrent priority scheduler for ordered graph analytics.
+Wasp is an asynchronous algorithm for paralell Single-Source Shortest Path.
-Wasp is built on top of the [GAP Benchmarking Suite](https://github.com/sbeamer/gapbs) codebase.
+The Wasp codebase is built on top of the [GAP Benchmarking Suite](https://github.com/sbeamer/gapbs).

 ## Configuration
 Recommended environment: